Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 3. If the above prompt does not occur, on the bottom left, there is a green icon that should be there if the remote extension is installed.
 Click on it, and select "Reopen in container".
 4. The bottom left green icon should now say: "Dev Container: Heroic Games Launcher".

 After the container's package manager runs, open a new terminal session and you should be able to run bash commands from within the container.
-Any yarn dist builds should also now show up on your host filesystem.
+Any yarn dist:linux builds should also now show up on your host filesystem.

 **Manually Building the Docker Image**